 - "8080:8080"

 The solution is to filter access to a request based on the destination IP of the URL.
-If the IP is resolved by the proxy, then the IP is a one.
-If not, the domain name is that of the Internet, so the request must be sent to the Internet proxy.
+When the local proxy resolves the requested FQDN, DNS responds with either the IP found or with nothing. then the IP is a one.
+In this last case, it means that the FQDN is not part of the local network and the request must be forwarded to the Internet.

 The important part are the last 5 lines of the file.
 We used always_direct and never_direct directive to define how request should use the cache_peer (internet proxy).